mezau532/smart_commuter/README.md

 logic that we will need.

 ## Project Description
-This is a mobile app that can be used to find public/ride share transportation in the metro area, which allows people to check arrival time for a specific stop, check the best ride for their trip(uber,lyft OR trimet), etc(will add more).
-We know that there are a lot of good transportation apps out there, but some have too much features which would maybe confused users.
+This is a mobile app that can be used to find public/ride share transportation in the metro area.
+We know that there are a lot of good transportation apps out there, but some have too much features which would maybe confuse users.
 Hence, our general idea behind this app is to provide user a friendly and easy use app with only needed features, so allowing users to easily meet their needs upon using public transportatoin in the metro area. <br />

 ## Project Structure